elight/iibil/slides.md

 # ActiveRecord: domain logic-persistence coupling

 !SLIDE
-## What about the remaining 20%?
+# What about the remaining 20%?
-# Which gem do I use?
-# Which pattern do I use?

-!SLIDE top-right
-# This is how I know
-}}} images/opml.png

-!SLIDE
-# "It depends"
-## There are too many choices!
-!NOTES
-# Requires an expert

 !SLIDE
 # HEURISTIC, noun